istio/istio.io/content/en/blog/2023/ambient-ebpf-redirection/index.md

 ## How it works

-The eBPF program attached to the traffic control ingress and egress hook has been compiled into istio-cni component.
+The eBPF program attached to the [traffic control](https://man7.org/linux/man-pages/man8/tc-bpf.8.html) ingress and egress hook has been compiled into istio-cni component.
 The istio-cni component will watch pod events and attach/detach the eBPF program to related network interface when the pod is moved into/out of the ambient mode.
-A detailed picture is as below:

-{{< image width="100%"
+{{< image width="55%"
     link="ambient-ebpf.png"
     caption="ambient eBPF architecture"
     >}}

+Utilizing eBPF program(instead of iptables) means eliminating encapsulating(for Geneve) tasks and shifting routing tasks to be customized in the kernel space, which yields gains in performance and flexibilities in routing.
+In summary, all traffic from/to the application pod will be intercepted and redirected to the corresponding ztunnel pod.
+On ztunnel side, proper redirection will be performed based connection lookup result within eBPF program.
+This would provide a more precise level of control over the network traffic between application and ztunnel.

 ## How to enable eBPF redirection in Istio ambient mode